anapdh/enumerable-methods/README.md

 To run this project, you need a computer with Ruby installed.

 ### Running the project
-Clone the repository in your local machine and execute the file folder in terminal using ruby.
+Clone the repository in your local machine and execute the file folder on the terminal using ruby.

 ### Running the file
 Execute the file using ruby enumerables.rb on the terminal.